10 Days in Istanbul Turkey Itinerary

 • Food prices are generally cheap.
 It’s great that we can freely order different dishes and also go out for dessert afterwards without breaking the bank.

 • People tend to be quite friendly.
-Turkish people are known for its friendliness and hospitality.
-Compared to the likes of Antalya, people are little bit more closed off in a city like Istanbul, but we’ve still encountered some very lovely people.
+Turkish people are known for their friendliness and hospitality.
+Compared to the likes of Antalya, people are a little bit more closed off in a city like Istanbul, but we’ve still encountered some very lovely people.

 Things we didn’t like